stlab/better-code/better-code/src/chapter-2-contracts.md

 # Contracts

+Software development at scale is fundamentally about managing complexity and establishing trust between components.
+When you call a function, use a library, or interact with an API, you're entering into an implicit agreement—but what exactly are the terms of that agreement?
+Without clear, documented expectations, even the most carefully crafted code becomes a source of confusion, bugs, and maintenance nightmares.

+This chapter introduces  programming by contract, an approach that transforms how you think about, design, and implement software components.
+Contracts are more than just comments or documentation—they're the formal agreements that define how different parts of your system communicate and collaborate.

 Contracts are the connective tissue of healthy software.
 You really can't build software at scale without them.
 If you *are* successfully building large software systems, you're already using  contracts in some form, and this chapter should help you make them more powerful.

+Writing contracts isn't just about preventing bugs—it's about creating a development process where better design emerges naturally, testing becomes focused, and documentation actually improves your code.
+These practices will make your software construction both more rigorous and more efficient.

 ## In pursuit of Correctness

 Fundamentally, contracts are about the first ingredient of Better
 Code: correctness.
-It's popular in some circles to scoff at the idea of correct software, on the grounds that bugs are inevitable, and _for the most part_, we rely on incorrect software every day without disaster.
+It's popular in some circles to scoff at the idea of correct software, on the grounds that bugs are inevitable, and because _for the most part_, we rely on incorrect software every day without disaster.
 But there is a practical approach to correctness that improves both code quality and the programming experience, without demanding unrealistic perfection.

 For those who like to think formally, we can define a _semi-correct_ program as one for which there exists a valid initial state and